-David A. Cook, M.D., conducts research in medical education.
+David A. Cook, M.D., M.H.P.E., is an internist who conducts research in medical education.

-The training of physicians is receiving increased national attention.
-More effective and efficient ways are needed to teach students, postgraduate trainees and physicians in practice.
-Also needed are ways to assess their strengths and weaknesses in order to certify competence and identify areas for remediation.
+The training of physicians is receiving increased attention.
+More effective and efficient ways are needed to teach medical students, postgraduate trainees, physicians in practice and other health professionals.
+Also needed are ways to assess their strengths and weaknesses to certify competence and identify areas for remediation.

-This is the focus of Dr. Cook's research efforts — how to teach and assess physicians so that they can provide the highest-quality care to patients.
+This is the focus of Dr. Cook's research efforts — how to teach and assess health professionals so that they can provide the highest quality care to patients.

-- Clinical decision making, with a focus on designing instruction to enhance such skills
+- Clinical decision making, with a focus on designing instruction to enhance decision-making skills.

-- Assessment methods, such as the development and evaluation of instruments to ensure that they provide valid results
+- Assessment methods, such as developing and evaluating assessment tools to ensure that they provide valid and meaningful results.

 - The cost and value of medical education.

 Significance to patient care